mermaid-js/mermaid/packages/mermaid/src/docs/intro/index.md

 # About Mermaid

-Mermaid is diagramming and charting tool that renders Markdown-like text definitions into beautiful diagrams.
+Mermaid is diagramming and charting tool that renders Markdown-like text definitions to beautiful diagrams.

 > If you are familiar with Markdown you should have no problem learning [Mermaid's Syntax](n00b-syntaxReference.md).